Precocious filly expected to be early juvenile starter

 Filly bred on same cross as European Champion 2-Year-Old

 Terry Finley has gotten to know Irish horsemen Ross and Peter Doyle at the sales through the years.
-This fall he encouraged the father-and-son bloodstock team to send word if they came across anything “exciting” at the yearling sales in England.
+Last fall he encouraged the father-and-son bloodstock team to send word if they came across anything “exciting” at the yearling sales in England.

 What the Doyles found at the Goffs Orby sale was a filly by Kodiac that fit the bill.

 An Irish stallion, Kodiac has been a prolific source of fast, precocious horses, the kind that have been playing on those elite stages around the world: